What to see and do in the Death Valley

 1) Badwater Basin

-It’s the vast dried-up bed of the prehistoric Manly salt lake and the lowest point in North America at 86 meters below the sea level.
-The landscape around you is ”lunar” and appears to stretch on forever.
-A short hike starts from the parking lot (around 400 mt) that will bring you to the pool and the salt flat with its hexagonal salt formations.
-The Badwater pool is a small collection of water (it depends on the storms that cover the salt pan with a thin sheet of standing water) and often non-existent during the hot summer months.
-From the parking lot, you can also see the sea level sign that is located above you on the nearby mountain.
+It’s the vast dried-up bed of the prehistoric Manly salt lake and the lowest point in North America at 86 meters below sea level.
+The landscape around you is “lunar” and appears to stretch on forever.
+A short hike starts from the parking lot (around 400 mt), bringing you to the pool and the salt flat with its hexagonal salt formations.
+The Badwater pool is a small collection of water (it depends on the storms that cover the salt pan with a thin sheet of standing water) and is often non-existent during the hot summer months.
+From the parking lot, you can also see the sea level sign above you on the nearby mountain.

 2) Devil’s Golf Course

-It’s a huge area of rock salt eroded by wind and rain into jagged spires that jut out of the barren landscape as far as the eye can see.
-It’s said that the spires are so serrated that ”only the devil could play golf on such rough surface”.
-From the main road, driving on a gravel road for 5 minutes, you’ll get to the point where you can stop the car and have a look of the area.
-If you decide to have a stroll, be careful because the salt slabs are difficult to walk on as they are jagged and stick straight up.
+It’s a vast area of rock salt eroded by wind and rain into jagged spires that jut out of the barren landscape as far as the eye can see.
+It’s said that the spires are so serrated that “only the devil could play golf on such rough surfaces”.
+From the main road, driving on a gravel road for 5 minutes, you’ll get to the point where you can stop the car and have a look at the area.
+If you decide to stroll, be careful because the salt slabs are difficult to walk on as they are jagged and stick straight up.

 3) Artist’s Drive and Palette

 It’s a 15 km scenic drive starting and ending on the main road (one way) that lines the mountains.
-This road is mostly curvy, and it also has a lot of fun dips.
-After 7 km you’ll get to the main spot of the drive: the Artist’s Palette.
+This road is curvy mainly, and it also has a lot of fun dips.
+After 7 km, you’ll get to the top spot of the drive: the Artist’s Palette.
 They are unusual and colourful hills with their hues of greens, purple and yellow.
 The colours are produced by the oxidation of the metals and elements found here in the ground.

 4) Golden Canyon and Red Cathedral hike